nordbjerg/bibliofil/readme.md

 ## Bibliofil [![Build Status](https://travis-ci.org/nordbjerg/bibliofil.svg)](https://travis-ci.org/nordbjerg/bibliofil)

+> Bibliophilia or bibliophilism is the love of books.
+Accordingly a bibliophile is an individual who loves books, for their content, or who otherwise loves reading.
+A bibliophile may be a book collector.

 Bibliofil is open-source e-book management software built on top of Laravel 4.1.

 Bibliofil analyzes and sorts through your ``.epub``, ``.pdf`` and ``.mobi`` files.